isaahmdantas/bono-vision/README.md

 - `data/`: Folder containing data sets used in the analysis.
 - `converter.py`: Python script for converting data in .csv to .json, to run the script just run the command `python convert.py`
 - `docs/`: Folder contains additional documentation

+## Data set
+The dataset provides comprehensive information on the health factors that influence the development of osteoporosis, including demographic details, lifestyle choices, medical history, and bone health indicators.
+The goal is to facilitate research into osteoporosis prediction by enabling machine learning models to identify at-risk individuals.
+Analysis of factors such as age, sex, hormonal changes and lifestyle habits can help improve osteoporosis management and prevention strategies.

+## Contribution

+Contributions to this repository are welcome.
+If you would like to contribute fixes, improvements, or new analysis, please follow the project's contribution guidelines and open a pull request.

+## License
+This project is distributed under the [MIT](LICENSE).